ufosc/club-website/docs/DESIGN.md

 ## User Interface

 We are going for a modern style of our website.
 Some rough drafts of the designs are available in the [references folder](references/) in addition to some [example sites](references/other-sites.md) we took inspiration from.

+## Other Technology

+- We use [Font Awesome](https://fontawesome.com/) for all the icons (like the GutHub logo or heart).
+It makes it easy to add icons and customize them with HTML and CSS
+- We use [Git](https://github.com/ufosc/club-resources/tree/master/git) for managing and sharing our code